 Got a question you need answering?
 Either pop it in the comments below, or head over to our slack community for real-time responses from fellow product marketers.

-Does anybody have any experience in pricing, particularly price elasticity of demand planning?
+Q: Does anybody have any experience in pricing, particularly price elasticity of demand planning?
 Pointers to any online resources would be greatly appreciated.

-It depends what exactly you’re after really, but we did a bit of digging and found this guide which covers everything from what it is and how to calculate it to how to increase demand and prices in super simple terms.
+A: It depends what exactly you’re after really, but we did a bit of digging and found this guide which covers everything from what it is and how to calculate it to how to increase demand and prices in super simple terms.
 If you’re a beginner, it’s a great resource to introduce you to it all.

 Q: I’m looking for a strong, fundamental resource to understand email deliverability and spam filters.
 Does anyone have any suggestions?